 Morris Frank returned to America as partner to Eustis's ambition to spread the word about guide dogs in a campaign that was entirely successful.
 After reporters watched Frank and Buddy traverse a busy New York City street, it was not long until Dorothy Eustis felt sufficiently confident to return to the United States to found and finance a guide dog school with Jack Humphrey and Morris Frank.
 On January 29, 1929, The Seeing Eye was incorporated in Nashville, but because the sultry summers there were not conducive for training dogs, the organization relocated to Whippany, NJ, in 1931, where Eustis purchased a ten-bedroom mansion with enough room to house students while they learned the ways of their dogs.
 Morris Frank and Buddy traveled throughout the nation to publicize the school—received by presidents Coolidge and Hoover—and to shape policies and procedures that accepted guide dogs in public places.
 When Buddy died in 1938, she was hailed as a national heroine.
 By that year, The Seeing Eye had trained 350 guide dogs.
 Dorothy Eustis retired as President of the Seeing Eye in 1940, but Morris Frank, with a succession of guide dogs, all named Buddy, carried on until 1956 as the organization's roving ambassador: establishing criteria for students, securing suitable dogs, and finding capable instructors.
 Frank settled into his own Morristown insurance business, remaining active in Seeing Eye affairs until his death in 1980.

 In 1965, The Seeing Eye began construction of a new sixty-acre campus with administrative offices, student residence, veterinary clinic and kennels on Washington Valley Road in Morristown.
 Two years later, another sixteen-year-old lost accidentally lost his sight, this time in an at-home chemical explosion that also removed much of his right hand.
 The young man trained with his first Seeing Eye guide dog, a German Shepherd, at the end of his freshman year in college, in 1970.
 He went on to earn an undergraduate degree in psychology and an Master of Science, then a Ph.D., in computer science, designing the first talking computer for his doctoral dissertation in 1974-76.
 Dr. James Kutsch taught computer science in West Virginia University, then served as an executive at AT&T and Convergys Corporation.
 In 1996, Kutsch was elected to the Board of Trustees at The Seeing Eye.
-He applied and was accepted for the position of President and CEO for the organization in 2006, and has served there since.
+He applied and was accepted for the position of President and CEO for the organization in 2006, serving until 2019.

 "Dogs have been with me through all the exciting parts of life as well as the routine, mundane parts, as I went through college and graduated, then through my whole working life," Dr. Kutsch remembers.
 "They were with me in the delivery room when my kids were born, during professional accomplishments, and on business trips.
 Last month I was in France with my current dog, Colby, a male yellow lab.
 They've been on rides in amusement parks, camping, on vacations, nearly every hour of every day."

 The Seeing Eye has created more than 15,500 partnerships between individuals and dogs, and Jim Kutsch is one of about 1,700 current Seeing Eye dog users in the United States and Canada.
 Successful first-time applicants enroll in a 25-day course at the Morristown facility where they are first matched with a guide dog.
 This is a two-way street; each guide dog must spend nearly every waking moment in the company of a certain human, not your normal pet situation.
-"Many people incorrectly think that a blind person comes through the door and we open the next kennel door and say Ôthis dog is yours'", explains Kutsch.
+"Many people incorrectly think that a blind person comes through the door and we open the next kennel door and say "this dog is yours'", explains Kutsch.
 "Each dog has a personality, an important factor, because people are widely different.
 We match the right dog with the right person.
 The dog I had in college was get up and go, ready to manage the crowds, much different than the dog I had as an executive where my day was spent in very lengthy meetings or traveling to new cities and hotels on business.
 Matching is both a science and an art, although some characteristics are obvious, like preferred walking speed or body size.
 Some like more of a defined pull in the harness.
 Others are very comfortable following a dog that's guiding, obviously, but not with such force.
 Figuring compatible lifestyles is more difficult."

 Dog lineage has come a long way from the days of peasant sheepherders.
 Today's Seeing Eye leads research in canine genetics, breeding, disease control and behavior.
 At the 330-acre Breeding Center in Chester, built in 2001, infant German Shepherds, Labrador Retrievers, Golden Retrievers and Lab/Golden, better known as puppies, spend their first eight weeks, having emerged from a pairing calculated by a computer information system that evaluates the suitability of every dog in the colony to become a breeder.
 Although the puppies are assured of all the right DNA to produce the brains and brawn required for an exciting career as a Seeing Eye dog, they are not guaranteed success.
 Only two out of three dogs complete the rigorous training required to assume responsibilities of such high consequence.
 Before taking on such painstaking instruction, even the smartest puppy has a long way to go, just as we wouldn't send a six-year-old genius to college.
 Successful candidates need to be emotionally and mentally mature, with enough life experience not to be intimidated the first time a fire truck goes racing by with the sirens screaming.